 Is a 10-by-10-foot bedroom small?

 A 10-by-10-foot bedroom is small but typical for kids’ bedrooms.
 It has enough space for a twin bed or, with a bit of planning, a full-size bed.
-However, it’s important to plan out the layout carefully in smaller rooms and consider tall furniture with vertical storage.
+It’s important to plan out the layout carefully in smaller rooms and consider tall furniture with vertical storage.

-What is a good size bedroom for a king bed?
+What’s a good bedroom size for a king bed?

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.